 - 2.3.9 As required by the SEA Regulations, cumulative, synergistic and indirect effects are identified and evaluated during the assessment.
-An explanation of these is as follows: - Indirect effects are effects that are not a direct result of the plan, but occur away from the original action or as a result of a complex pathway; - Cumulative effects arise where several developments each have insignificant effects but together have a significant effect, or where several individual effects of the plan have a combined effect; and - Synergistic effects interact to produce a total effect greater than the sum of the individual effects.
+An explanation of these is as follows: - Indirect effects are effects that are not a direct result of the plan, but occur away from the original action or as a result of a complex pathway; - Cumulative effects arise where several developments each have insignificant effects but together have a significant effect, or where several individual effects of the plan have a combined effect; and - > Synergistic effects interact to produce a total effect greater than the sum of the individual effects.

-Impact Magnitude Negative Positive Negligible Negligible High Medium Low Low Medium High International Severe Severe Moderate Moderate Major Optimum Optimum Seographic mportance Veutral National Severe Major Moderate Minor Minor Moderate Major Optimum Regional Minor Negligible Negligible Minor Major Moderate Moderate Local Moderate Minor Negligible Negligible Negligible Negligible Minor Moderate
+Impact Magnitude Negative Positive High Medium Low Negligible Negligible Low Medium High υm International Severe Severe Major Moderate Moderate Major Optimum Optimum raphic tance National Severe Major Moderate Minor Neutral Minor Moderate Major Optimum Geographic Importance Regional Major Moderate Minor Negligible Negligible Minor Moderate Major 0 = Local Moderate Minor Negligible Negligible Negligible Negligible Minor Moderate